krishnakumar4a4/rust-irc/README.md

 Both client and server are dockerized to make the deployment easy on any virtual machine or even on your local machine.

+# Made for rustathon2k18 at sahyadri engineering college, rustathon2k18.in